ScottW514/terraform-provider-datapower/docs/resources/domain.md

   - Choices: `ZIP`, `XML`
   - Default value: `ZIP`
   - Required When: `config_mode`=`import`
+  - Not Valid When: attribute is not conditionally required
 - `import_url` (String) Import URL
   - CLI Alias: `import-url`
   - Required When: `config_mode`=`import`
+  - Not Valid When: attribute is not conditionally required
 - `local_ip_rewrite` (Boolean) Specify whether to rewrite local IP addresses during import.
 When enabled, local IP addresses in the import package are rewritten to match the local IP address on the DataPower Gateway.
 In other words, a service that binds to <tt>eth10</tt> in the import package is rewritten to bind to the local IP address of <tt>eth10</tt> on the DataPower Gateway.
   - CLI Alias: `local-ip-rewrite`
   - Default value: `true`
   - Required When: `config_mode`=`import`
+  - Not Valid When: attribute is not conditionally required
 - `max_chkpoints` (Number) Checkpoint limit
   - CLI Alias: `maxchkpoints`
   - Range: `1`-`5`